Helicone/yail/README.md

 # User Experience

-Typically it is best to understand how this will impact our users and make their lives better...
+Our priority lies in enhancing our users' experience.
+Here's a glimpse of a typical user interaction:

 ```python
 from langchain import lc_loggers # Llama Index | Gaurdrails | AutoGPT
 from helicone import HeliconeLogger # PromptLayer | HoneyHive | LangFuse

 lc_loggers.push(HeliconeLogger("api_key"))
 ```

 ## Problem

-There are a ton of different ways people are interfacing with these apps, let's generate a unified standard to log completions for all inference calls.
+With a myriad of interfacing methods across AI apps, it's crucial to create a unified standard for logging completions of all inference calls, promoting standardization and ease of use.

 ## Basics

-At it's most fundamental level there is some input, and output that needs to be captured and pushed upwards to a logger.
+At its core, YAIL aims to capture inputs and outputs efficiently, pushing this crucial data to a logger for further analysis.

-## Schema V0 proposal
+## Schema V0 Proposal

-I am going to use python, but this schema will use design patterns found in most programming languages.

-Let's keep the interface as simple as possible like this.
-Then let's build mappers/decorators and whatever else is needed to get the data to fit this.
+We leverage Python for our proposed schema, but the design patterns used can be found in most programming languages, making this proposal widely applicable.
+Our focus is on simplicity, and we'll build mappers/decorators as needed to fit the data.

 Main interface: